How To Clean Tile Showers

 Along the same line, don't use chlorine bleach and bleach-based products as grout cleaners.
 These can fade colored grout and cause it to crack and crumble.

 From cleaning shower floor tile to cleaning the grout lines in between, Simple Green All-Purpose Cleaner can remove everyday dirt and tough grime from your shower surfaces.
-The orally non-toxic formula* can dissolve soap scum and remove soils all while being safer to use for you and your family.
+The formula can dissolve soap scum and remove soils.

 For extremely stubborn hard water or mineral buildup on non-stone tile showers, your best choice may be Simple Green Lime Scale Remover.
 Be sure you test the product on a small, inconspicuous area before cleaning, and do your best not to get any overspray on colored grout.